sethbrasile/PiFire/02-hardware.md

   * [Amazon Link - Mechanical Relay](https://www.amazon.com/JBtek-Channel-Module-Arduino-Raspberry/dp/B00KTEN3TM)
   * [Amazon Link - Solid State Relay Active Low](https://www.amazon.com/DollaTek-Level-Trigger-4-Channel-Module/dp/B07DK6P9CV)
   * [Amazon Link - Solid State Relay Active High](https://www.amazon.com/NOYITO-High-level-Automation-Industrial-Modification/dp/B07BLL4HFD)
 * **Resistors** - (3x) 10k ohm resistors for grill RTD and meat probes resistor divider.
 You may want to consider getting some decent quality tolerance resistors for this given that accuracy is important(+/1 1%).
 I managed to source some pretty accurate dividers.
 It was mentioned on Discord by a user(James Cantrell), that using a smaller resistor value for the Primary RTD input (i.e. 1k) and configuring the profile to match this value might be a really good idea.
 This, in theory will give you higher accuracy on RTD probes which have a smaller resistance than the typical food probes.
+This is true for any PT1000 style probe, including some Pit Boss probes that have a similar resistance.
 (1x) 330 Ohm resistor for power selector switch.
 (3x) 10k Ohm resistors for optional physical button input, as well as (3x) 1k Ohm resistors.
 * **Micro SD Card** - 4GB or greater is required for Raspberry Pi OS Buster and later.
 * **120V AC to 5VDC Power Supply** - In this particular case it's a 5V5A output which can be connected to the relay as well!
   * [Amazon Link](https://www.amazon.com/gp/product/B07B111B7Y)